FlorentGrea/42_Philosophers/README.md

-# 42_Philosopher
+# 42_Philosophers

-School 42's project aiming at learning parallel computing.
+School 42's project aiming at learning # parallel computing.

-Philosopher is a project solving a dining philosophers problem.
+Philosopher is a project solving a # dining philosophers problem.

-You can read the subject in philosopher.en.pdf
+You can read the subject in philosophers.en.pdf